AmiraAlmashjary/petLand/README.md

                                      *Pet Land is where all your pets' needs!*

-It is a commercial App that combine everything that's needed by pets or pets owners to facilitate their lives and save time!
+Pet Land is a commercial App that combines everything that is needed by pets or pets owners to facilitate their lives and save time!
 -----------------------------
-Technologies:
+# Technologies:
+- Developed by Java
-Developed by Java, MVVM design pattern is used and Firebase DB
+- MVVM design pattern
+- Firebase DB
 -----------------------------
 *Aims of this project:* 🐱